facebook/react/docs/docs/getting-started.md

 ## Adding React to an Existing Application

+### Using npm

 We recommend using React from npm with a bundler like [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).
-If you already use npm for client package management, you can install it with:
+If you use npm for client package management, you can install React with:

 ```bash
 npm install --save react react-dom